Brunei: Country and Foreign Investment

 Economy and Currency

-In June 2009, the International Monetary Fund said that high oil prices and prudent policies have contributed to significant fiscal and current account surpluses in Brunei.
-That year's fiscal surplus was estimated at close to 30% of GDP and the current account surplus for 2008 at about 51% of GDP.
-According to the IMF the main longer-term challenges for Brunei are to expand oil and gas reserves, diversify the production base by boosting private sector activity, and enhance fiscal management.
+According to the IMF the main long-term challenges for Brunei are to expand oil and gas reserves, diversify the production base by boosting private sector activity, and enhance fiscal management.